-Managing Nutrients in Commercial Cannabis Cultivation
+Managing Nutrients in Commercial Cultivation

 Either organics or synthetics are best handled in conjunction with lab testing of the input water and runoff, as well as periodic testing of the soil elements in cases where soil and soil-like mixes are used.
 This creates a real-time picture of what the plants are using and in what proportion, such that the regimen can be continuously dialed in to match the exact strain being grown.

 Inexperienced growers often make the mistake of allowing the pH of the root zone to drift out of range, which results in some essential minerals becoming toxic (overly available to the plants) and others becoming deficient.
 It's also a common newbie error to just use too much Nitrogen during the veg stage of growth and too much Phosphorus during the flowering stage of growth because these minerals are hyped as being the main drivers of fast plant and flower development.
 This is only the case in the context of a balanced overall nutrient profile.
 In cannabis nutrient management, too much of something is as harmful as too little.
 The trick is to find the sweet spot, which is where I spend most of my experimental time these days, because nothing is more interesting and worth shooting for than getting cannabis plants to harvest day with no glitches occurring along the way.
 I want to see marijuana plants meet their absolute genetic potential, and I find the key to doing so rests mostly in the realm of good nutrient management.